Lebron James is making a sequel to "Space Jam" and the director of "Black Panther" is involved

 Lebron James is making a sequel "Space Jam" with Ryan Coogler, the director of Marvel's "Black Panther," according to The Hollywood Reporter.
 James will star in the film, while Coogler will produce it.

-"Black Panther" director Ryan Coogler is set to produce a sequel to "Space Jam" starring Lebron James, according to The Hollywood Reporter.
+"Black Panther" director Ryan Coogler is set to produce a sequel to "Space Jam" starring Lebron James, first reported by The Hollywood Reporter Wednesday and seemingly confirmed by James' production company shortly after.

 Terence Nance, the creator of the HBO sketch comedy series "Random Acts of Flyness," will direct the film.

-According to THR, production on the film is slated for the 2019 NBA offseason.
+According to THR, production on the Warner Bros. film is slated to start in the 2019 NBA offseason.

 "Space Jam 2" has been a long-rumored production, but James confirmed to THR in 2016 that he would star in the sequel.
 At the time, THR reported that "Fast and Furious 6" director Justin Lin was slated to direct the film.